-This list should help you quickly identify which agencies to approach.
+Our lists should help you quickly identify which agencies to approach.
 But now you need to do some research.

 Agencies don’t like a mailshot application sent to ‘sir’.
-Your specialism, background, ambitions and personality needs to gel with the individual business and team.
+Your specialism, background, ambitions, and personality needs to gel with the individual business and team.
 You need to show you have considered this.

 - Attach the required material – if they want a Spotlight link and you don’t have one, you aren’t at the right stage of your career for that agency